Logo Copyright © 2007 NCCG - All Rights Reserved

 A Resource to be Used, not Abused

 • 1.
-They reflect the author's belief that he has, as accurately as he can, rendered the original concepts revealed to him into the words of his own language, and his personal belief that these concepts are themselves inspired;
+They reflect the author's belief that he has, as accurately as he can, rendered the original concepts revealed to him into the words of his own language, and his personal conviction that these concepts are themselves inspired;

 • 2.
-That what follows, or preceeds, these qualifiers is nevertheless to be privately tested by the reader to determine whether these words are inspired or not, and should not be assumed ipso facto to be the words of Yahweh, bearing in mind that no infallibility is claimed in any Olive Branch revelation;
+That what follows, or preceeds, these qualifiers is nevertheless to be privately tested by the reader to determine whether these words are inspired or not, and should not be assumed ipso facto to be the words of Yahweh, bearing in mind that no infallibility is claimed in or by any Olive Branch revelation;

 • 3.
 That the private reader is mandated to test and prove all things written in the Olive Branch, without compulsion or constraint, and should live by his conscience as the Bible demands; and

 • 4.
-That in spite of these qualifiers, acceptance of divine infallibility of the Olive Branch writings shall never be made as a test of membership or faithfulness, or used to intimidate or force members to confess their divine oirigin which alone belongs to the Protestant Canon of the Bible.
+That in spite of these qualifiers, acceptance of divine infallibility of the Olive Branch writings shall never be made as a test of membership or faithfulness, or used to intimidate or force members to confess their divine origin which alone belongs to the Protestant Canon of the Bible.

 This page was first created on 23 April 1997

-Last updated on 25 November 2010
+Last updated on 7 November 2022

-Copyright © 1996-2010 NCCG - All Rights Reserved
+Copyright © 1996-2022 NCAY - All Rights Reserved